google/mount-zip/README.md

 to different positions of the file).

 For example, `tail` jumps to the end of the file.
-The first time this happens, **mount-zip** decompresses the whole file and caches the decompressed data in about 13 seconds:
+The first time this happens, **mount-zip** decompresses the whole file and caches the decompressed data (in about 13 seconds in this instance):

 ```
 $ time tail -1 'mnt/Big One.txt'